InternationalTradeAdministration/developerportal/_posts/2013-09-20-consolidated-screening-list.markdown

 <tr>
 <td>alt_number</td>
-<td>A number used by OFAC to uniquely identify multiple aliases of the Specially Designated Nationals (SDNs)</td>
+<td>A number used to uniquely identify multiple aliases of the Specially Designated Nationals (SDNs)</td>
 </tr>

 <tr>
 <td>alt_type</td>
-<td>Abbreviation used by OFAC to identify the alias type (aka, fka, nka, etc.) </td>
+<td>Abbreviation used to identify the alias type (aka, fka, nka, etc.) </td>
 </tr>

 <tr>
 <td>alt_name</td>
-<td>Alias name used by the company, entity or person on the OFAC Specially Designed Nationals List or BIS’s Entity List</td>
+<td>Alias name used by the entity on the Specially Designed Nationals List or Entity List</td>
 </tr>

 <tr>
 <td>alt_remarks</td>
-<td>Additional remarks or notes regarding the SDN or BIS’s Entity List alternate name</td>
+<td>Additional remarks or notes regarding the SDN or Entity List alternate name</td>
 </tr>

 <tr>